susancodes/talkpay/README.md

 #TalkPay

+##### LinkedIn DevelopHER 2015 Finalist

 Women earn on average $0.80 to every $1 earned by men.

 We believe knowledge is power and we want to empower women by arming them with relevent salary information.

-TalkPay provides a place to quickly gauge where your current pay or offer stands compared to the average pay for men and women.
+TalkPay provides a place to quickly gauge where your current pay or offer stands compared to the average pay for men and women for that position.

-##### LinkedIn DevelopHER 2015 Finalist
 <img src="/static/img/homepage.png" alt="TalkPay Homepage">

 ---------------------